top of page

 Q20: How can I ensure that the equity release plan is suitable for my financial situation?

-A: It's crucial to consult with an independent financial adviser who specializes in equity release.
+A: It's crucial to consult with an independent financial adviser who specialises in equity release.
 They can help assess your financial situation, discuss your needs and goals, and recommend the most suitable type of equity release plan.
 Additionally, they can help you understand all the potential implications for your

 bottom of page